The following by-laws are in accordance with the International Honor Society of American Community and Junior Colleges.

 Section 1 Appointment.

-The faculty advisors shall be appointed by the Essex County College President at the request of the elected officers of PHI THETA KAPPA, ALPHA THETA THETA CHAPTER A simple majority in quorum is required to confirm the advisor’s appointment The advisors shall be responsible for the guidance and approval of chapter activities and shall act on behalf of the college administration.
+The faculty advisors shall be appointed by the Essex County College President.
+The advisors shall be responsible for the guidance and approval of chapter activities and shall act on behalf of the college administration.

 ARTICLE IX Rules of Order